This post may include affiliate links. Thank you for your support.

 - Butter: Butter provides a base of rich flavor for sautéing the shrimp and vegetables.
 Make sure you use unsalted butter so you can control the amount of salt in the bisque.

 - Garlic: Three to four cloves of garlic provide a subtle, yet distinctive punchy taste.
-Make sure you use fresh garlic, not the pre-minced variety sold in a jar!
+Make sure you use fresh garlic, not the pre-minced variety sold in a jar.

-- Seasonings: A combination of bay leaves, sweet paprika, Old Bay, thyme, cayenne, kosher salt and ground black pepper all provide a ton of robust flavor!
+- Seasonings: A combination of bay leaves, sweet paprika, Old Bay, thyme, cayenne, kosher salt and ground black pepper all provide a ton of robust flavor.

 - Tomato Paste: Two tablespoons of thick tomato paste give the bisque a bit of body while adding a highly concentrated flavor to the soup.
-It’s also what gives bisque its beautiful pinkish color!
+It’s also what gives bisque its beautiful pinkish color.

 - Flour: ¼ cup of all-purpose flour helps thicken the bisque.

-- Brandy & Sherry: A combination of brandy and sherry add rich, luxurious flavor.
-You can substitute cognac for the brandy and a dry white wine for the sherry if you like.
-However, I highly suggest you don’t skip the using the spirit/wine – it will cook out of the bisque, leaving behind none of the alcohol and all of the flavor!
+- Swap: You can substitute cognac for the brandy and a dry white wine for the sherry if you like.
+However, I highly suggest you don’t skip the using the spirit/wine – it will cook out of the bisque, leaving behind none of the alcohol and all of the flavor.

 - Stock: Four cups of seafood stock make up the liquid base of this bisque.

 - Cream: 1 ½ to 2 cups of heavy cream deliver rich flavor and a decadent mouthfeel.
 Use the cream to taste, adding the full 2 cups for a more luxurious bisque.
-You can use a 50/50 combination of heavy cream and half-and-half if you would like to cut a few calories; however, I do not recommend using milk!

 Recipe variations